simonepri/tsse/README.md

 ### tsse(strA, strB)

-Does a constant-time String comparison using the Brad Hill's Double HMAC pattern.
+Does a timing sage string comparison using the native crypto.timingSafeEqual function if available or a js implemented version otherwise.

 #### strA